asyncapi/spec/spec/asyncapi.md

     },
     "messages": {
       "userSignUp": {
-        "metadata": {
         "summary": "Action to sign a user up.", "description": "Multiline description of what this action does.\nHere you have another line.\n", "tags": [
           {
             "name": "user"
           },
           {
             "name": "signup"
           }
-          ]
-        },
+        ],
         "headers": {
           "type": "object",
           "properties": {